-The Learning Disabilities Association of Toronto in partnership with the Ministry of Tourism Culture and Sport, is proud to announce that the S.T.Y.L.E. program (Skills Training for Youth Through Learning and Education) will be heading into our 7th year!
+The Learning Disabilities Association of Toronto in partnership with the Ministry of Tourism Culture and Sport, is proud to announce that the S.T.Y.L.E. program (Skills Training for Youth Through Learning and Education) are in our 7th year!

 The S.T.Y.L.E. program is focused on providing academic remediation in addition to improving awareness of nutrition, health and well-being.
 The program, which is offered free of cost, is comprised of the following elements:

 - Local Programming- Students will be supported in their academic subjects.They will also be giving the opportunity to participate in Arts and Cultural activities.

 - Physical Activity – Students will engage in activity through exploring different types of recreation options.

 - Personal health and wellness – Social skills training and LD specific life skills coaching including communication, problem solving, time management, organizational skills and interpersonal relationships.

 - Health and Nutrition – Making healthy food choices, menu planning and learning to prepare healthy snacks.

 ”I am enjoying this program, I met lots of cool people and I want this to go on forever.”